 4. Data Ingestion Architecture

-5. How to Choose the Right Data Ingestion Tool?
+5. How To Choose the Right Data Ingestion Tool?

-6. What are Some of The Popular Data Ingestion Tools?
+6. Some Popular Data Ingestion Tools

 Apache Flume – Apache Flume is designed to handle massive amounts of log data.